Accessibility for Your Square Online Site

 Is there enough space between each line of text?

-Do the text and background colours have good contrast?
+Do the text and background colors have good contrast?

 Is the content written in clear, simple language?